open-wc/open-wc/packages/rollup-plugin-html/README.md

 Each output defines a unique name, this can be used to retreive the correct bundle from `bundles` argument when creating the HTML template.

-The HTML file will be output into the directory of the last build.
-If your builds will be output into separate directories, you need to make sure the main directory in the last.

 ```js
 import html from '@open-wc/rollup-plugin-html';